Last Modified: 25 Apr 2016

 MT KINABALU ALTERNATIVE

-If you do not wish to climb Mt Kinabalu you can opt to stay the night at the base of the mountain and meet the group the following day when they descend.
+If you do not wish to climb Mt Kinabalu you can opt to stay the night at the base of the mountain in dormitory accommodation and meet the group the following day when they descend.
 Please ensure you advise your sales agent at time of booking if you wish to opt out of the climb.
 Please note due to limited availability there may be an additional charge to book this alternative accommodation.
 The additional charge will be confirmed to you upon your booking request being confirmed and will be collected locally by your leader on day one.

 Please note any additional activities you choose to do during this time will be at your own expense and can be organised locally, Some include: